drsagec/mlcicd_faskapi_gitactions/README.md

 contains the original data (csv) used for the training.
 Users can upload data to through POST Upload File endpoint via Swagger UI- https://census-mlops-nano.herokuapp.com/docs#

 #### models folder:
-contains all the trained models as. pkl format
+contains all the trained models as. pkl format and splice_output.txt

 #### results folder:
 contains the final findings for each models and best performing model.